Yehiel De-Nur: Literary career

 De-Nur wrote his first book about the Auschwitz experience, Salamandra, over two and a half weeks, while in a British army hospital in Italy in 1945.
 The original manuscript was in Yiddish, but it was published in 1946 in Hebrew in edited form.

 House of Dolls

-Among his most famous works was 1955's The House of Dolls, which described the "Joy Division", a Nazi system keeping Jewish women as sex slaves in concentration camps.
+Among his most famous works was 1955's House of Dolls, which described the Freudenabteilung "Joy Division", a Nazi system keeping Jewish women as sex slaves in concentration camps.
 He suggests that the subject of the book was his younger sister, who did not survive the Holocaust.

-While De-Nur's books are still a part of the high-school curriculum, Na'ama Shik, a researcher at Yad Vashem, The Holocaust Martyrs' and Heroes' Remembrance Authority in Israel, has claimed that The House of Dolls is pornographic fiction, not least because sexual relations with Jews were strictly forbidden to all Aryan citizens of Nazi Germany.
-In addition, professor Yechiel Szeintuch has suggested that De-Nur did not have a sister at all.
+While De-Nur's books are still a part of the high-school curriculum, Na'ama Shik, a researcher at Yad Vashem, The Holocaust Martyrs' and Heroes' Remembrance Authority in Israel, has claimed that House of Dolls is a kind of pornographic fiction, not least because sexual relations with Jews were strictly forbidden to all Aryan citizens of Nazi Germany.
 In De-Nur's 1961 book Piepel, about Nazi sexual abuse of young boys, he suggests the subject of this book was his younger brother, who also died in a concentration camp.